-Tabjolt comes with four pre-loaded load mixes that allow you to test for conditions for scalability of your server, like testing for multiple users that are concurrently loading and interacting with visualizations.
+Tabjolt comes with four pre-loaded load mixes that allow you to test for conditions for the scalability of your server, like testing for multiple users that are concurrently loading and interacting with visualizations.

 1. InteractVizLoadTest.jmx - Makes a simple interaction test with the views.